The pelvic floor: How to protect it while practicing horseback riding

 When direct compression occurs in the lower pelvic area, it can alter the nerves in the area (pudendal) and blood vessels.
 For this reason, when not receiving the correct irrigation, discomfort occurs.

-Therefore, and to avoid these future problems, it is important to follow these tips:
+Therefore, to avoid these future problems, it is important to follow these tips:

 Make sure you are riding with a correct seat